opensourcelist/projects/README.md

-# List of Open Source Products
+# List of Open Source Projects